Chart Color Schemes

 Infrastructure

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified ten projects likely to affect the region.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified ten projects likely to impact the area.
 Notable projects include Cedar Woods Corio Residential Estate, Stead Park Hockey Facility Upgrade, Gateway Green Estate, and Lovely Banks Development.
-The following list details those most relevant:.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.